freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/slingshots.md

 1. Select the coil arm and disable the collider
 2. Enable the plastic we've hidden in step 1.

-Then hit test and have a game!
+Then hit play and have a game!

 > [!Video https://www.youtube.com/embed/dNS4YPdRXTc]